Do you like teaching but need flexible working hours?

 Qkids can be a good fit when you can work at least six hours weekly.
 You also need to have at least an associate degree (a bachelor’s degree is preferred) and live in either the U.S. or Canada.

 Another online teaching site is Education First, which has students ages five to 10 at 300+ Chinese schools.
 It’s possible to teach the same child for five months, which is the average class term.
+Teachers earn $20 an hour right off the bat.
 According to Education First, you can earn up to $2,000 monthly.

 You will also need to obtain a 40-hour Teaching English as a Foreign Language (TEFL) certification before you start.